NVIDIA-Omniverse/kit-app-template/README.md

 ## Keep Learning: Launching Apps

 If you look inside the `bat`/`sh` app script runner file it just launches kit and passes a kit file (`my_name.my_app.kit`).
 Application kit files define app configuration. *Omniverse Kit* is the core application runtime for Omniverse Applications.
 Think of it as `python.exe`.
-It is a small runtime, that enables all the basics like settings, python, logging and searches for extensions. **Everything else is an extension.** You can run only this new extension without running any big *App* like *Code*:
+It is a small runtime, that enables all the basics like settings, python, logging and searches for extensions. **Everything else is an extension.** You can run only this new extension without running any big *App* like *Create*:

 There are 2 other app examples: `my_name.my_app.viewport.kit` and `my_name.my_app.editor.kit`.
 Try running them.